nrosvall/Wilhelmina/README.md

 Wilhelmina is a free software (GPLv3+) password manager written in C++.
 Wilhelmina is meant to be easy to use, yet very secure.

 Wilhelmina is developed on and for Windows but should be easily portable for other operating systems.
-Android version will follow later this year.

 ## Encryption